Syed-Moinuddin2025/SQL-Python-Learning-Journey/2_python_practice/README.md

 📬 Stay Connected
 GitHub: Syed-Moinuddin2025

-YouTube: Learn More and Earn More
+YouTube: YouTube: Learn More and Earn More – Syed

 ⭐ Keep practicing, one file at a time!